ibm-cloud-docs/databases-for-postgresql-gen2/howto-provisioning.md

     ibmcloud resource service-instance-create <INSTANCE_NAME> <SERVICE_NAME> <SERVICE_PLAN_NAME> <LOCATION> <RESOURCE_GROUP> -p '{"members_host_flavor": "<members_host_flavor value>"}' --service-endpoints="<Endpoint>"
     ```
     {: pre}
+THIS WILL NEED TO BE UPDATED TO ISOLATED EXAMPLE  - WAITING ON OMAR'S FEEDBACK
     For example, to provision a {{site.data.keyword.databases-for-postgresql}} Shared Compute hosting model instance, use a command like:

     ```sh